ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 !!! note

-    At the end of the process, you are asked for values for parameters.yaml not already moved from old installation, or new *(as defined in parameters.yaml.dist)*.
+    At the end of the process, you're asked for values for parameters.yaml not already moved from old installation, or new *(as defined in parameters.yaml.dist)*.

 ### 2.8 Register EzSystemsEzPlatformXmlTextFieldTypeBundle